Yvonne Cormeau: Recruitment and training

 Newly widowed, Cormeau decided to "take her husband's place in the Armed Forces" and she joined the WAAF as an administrator in November 1941 (Service No 2027172).
 While serving at RAF Swinderby she answered an appeal on the noticeboard for linguists, and was recruited by SOE and began training as an F Section wireless operator on 15 February 1943.
 She was promoted to the rank of Flight Officer.
 Her daughter, Yvette, was only two years old at the time.
 Cormeau placed her in a convent of Ursuline nuns in Oxfordshire where she remained until she was five.
 She did her SOE training with Yolande Beekman and Noor Inayat Khan.
 She was the only one of the three to survive her mission to France.

-On the night of 22 August 1943 Cormeau left RAF Tempsford and was parachuted into Saint-Antoine-du-Queyret, 45 km east of Bordeaux.
+On the night of 22 August 1943 Cormeau left RAF Tempsford in a No. 161 Squadron RAF Halifax aircraft and parachuted into Saint-Antoine-du-Queyret, 45 km east of Bordeaux.
 Her assignment was to work as the wireless operator on the SOE F Section Wheelwright circuit in Gascony.
 The leader of the circuit (or network) was George Starr, code name Hilaire, whom she had known before the war when living in Brussels.
 Her code name was Annette.
 She declined to take with her the cyanide pill offered by SOE to agents so they could commit suicide if captured.
-She arrived armed with a .22 revolver, but, on Starr's advice, she never carried it with her during her thirteen months in France.
+She arrived armed with a .22 revolver, but, on Starr's advice, she never carried it with her during her 13 months in France.
 To be captured by the Germans while carrying a firearm or a cyanide pill was, he told her, a death sentence.